kingluddite/web-dev-notes/frontend/js/react/wesbos/17-display-lineup.md

 * We added `{lineupsIds.map(this.renderLineup)}`

 We normally would code a map like this `{lineupIds.map(key => <li>{key}</li>)}` and this would work fine but we have a lot more HTML to add.

-What can we do to keep our JSX managable?
+### What can we do to keep our JSX manageable?
+We can shell it off to a render function with

+`{lineupIds.map(this.renderLineup)}`

-We can shell it off to a render function with `{lineupIds.map(this.renderLineup)}` and that will call a different render method inside our component.
-We can place it above our existing render method and give it the name `renderLineup()`
+* And that will call a different render method inside our component
+* We can place it above our existing render method and give it the name `renderLineup()`

 ```
 renderLineup(key) {